lwjglgamedev/lwjglbook-bookcontents-leg/chapter4/chapter4.md

 glBindVertexArray(vaoId);
 ```

 Then we need to create the VBO, bind to it and put the data into it.
-Once this has been completed we **must** free the off-heap memory that was allocated to the FloatBuffer.
-This is done by manually calling memFree, as Java garbage collection will not clean up off-heap allocations.

 ```java
 vboId = glGenBuffers();